A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

 ## General GM information

   - Many encounters in this book use standard creatures, sometimes with an elite template, which are easy enough to generate without guidance.
 Where that is the case, then location and encounter notes will concentrate on the none-creature aspects.
   - There are encounters where multiple much lower-level creatures are used in 1E.
 To ensure these stay relevant in 2E, these should be adjusted so they are no lower than the 4 levels below the party level.
 Apply elite templates as required.
-Note that double elite can be closer to 3 additional levels rather than 2, unless their main thing is a now innefective incapacitation effect.
+Note that double elite is closer to 3 additional levels rather than 2, unless their main thing is a now innefective incapacitation effect.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard stat block, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify, or leave as you see fit.